Haploceratoidea

-Haploceratoidea, formerly Haplocerataceae, is an extinct superfamily of ammonoid cephalopods belonging to the Ammonitida that unites three families, Strigoceratidae, Oppeliidae, and Haploceratidae, listed below.
+Haploceratoidea, formerly Haplocerataceae, is an extinct superfamily of ammonoid cephalopods belonging to the Ammonitida that unites five families, Strigoceratidae, Oppeliidae, Haploceratidae, Binneyitidae, and Lissoceratidae, listed below.

-Haploceratoidea begins with all three families in the lower Middle Jurassic, Bajocian.
+Haploceratoidea begins in the Early Jurassic with Oppeliidae and Strigeroceratidae, followed by the appearance of Haploceratidae and Lissocertidae in the Middle Jurassic.
 Strigoceratidae is limited to the Bajocian but Oppeliidae, and Haploceratidae extend through the remaining Jurassic, well into the Cretaceous; the Oppeliidae into the middle Albian, the Haplocertidae only into the Valanginian.
+The Lissoceratidae survive to the Late Jurassic.
+Binneyitidae appear in the Late Cretaceous, lasting only from the Cenomanian until the Coniacian.

 Diagnosis

 Haploceratoidea are typically compressed, discoidal Ammontida that may be keeled or unkeeled, tending to be oxyconic, with usually falcoid or falcate ribbing.
 The aptychi are paired and differ between families and have been found in situ in e.g. Oppelia subrudiata and in Pseudolissoceras.

 Taxonomy

-The Origin of the Haploceratoidea is undetermined but it is likely all three component families have their beginnings in the Hammatoceratidae in the middle Bajocian.
+The Origin of the Haploceratoidea is undetermined but it is likely all five component families have their beginnings in the Hammatoceratidae in the middle Bajocian.
 None of the Haploceratoidea is thought to have given rise to any subsequent group.